Marwan-it/support-case/Support Case.md

  - Try to connect wired to check if the problem is in your WiFi card.
  - Make you signal is strong enough to be able to connect to the network.

+##  Access Point or WiFi Router Troubleshooting
+-

 *Reference*

-this website helped me geeting some ideas of questions to be asked
+This website helped me geeting some ideas of questions to be asked

 [Link1](https://www.forbes.com/home-improvement/internet/cant-connect-to-wifi/)

-this website helped me geeting some ideas for connection troubleshooting
+This website helped me geeting some ideas for connection troubleshooting

 [Link2](https://www.pcmag.com/explainers/12-tips-to-troubleshoot-your-internet-connection)